esheldon/fitsio/README.md

 - Read from and write to image and binary table extensions.
 - Read arbitrary subsets of table columns and rows without loading the whole file.
+- Write and read variable length table columns.
+Can read into fixed length arrays of max size or object arrays to save memory.
 - Read columns and rows using slice notation similar to numpy arrays This is like a more powerful memmap, since it is column-aware.
 - Append rows to an existing table.